dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 Note that the delegate is thread-safe, and can be invoked concurrently on different context instances.

+### Limitations

+* Compiled queries may only be used against a single EF Core model.
+Different contexts can sometimes be configured to use different models; running compiled queries in this scenario is not supported.
+* When using parameters in compiled queries, use simple, scalar parameters.
+More complex parameter expressions - such as member/method accesses on instances - are not supported.

 ## Query caching and parameterization

-When EF receives a LINQ query tree for execution, it must first "compile" that tree into a SQL query.
-Because this is a heavy process, EF caches queries by the query tree *shape*: queries with the same structure reuse internally-cached compilation outputs, and can skip repeated compilation.
-The different queries may still reference different *values*, but as long as these values are properly parameterized, the structure is the same and caching will function properly.
+When EF receives a LINQ query tree for execution, it must first "compile" that tree, e.g. produce SQL from it.
+Because this task is a heavy process, EF caches queries by the query tree shape, so that queries with the same structure reuse internally-cached compilation outputs.
+This caching ensures that executing the same LINQ query multiple times is very fast, even if parameter values differ.

 Consider the following two queries: